Rookworst

-A recipe from a Dutch cookbook of 1940 gives the proportions of ground meat as 4 parts of pork to 3 parts of veal and 3 parts of bacon.
+A recipe from a Dutch cookbook of 1940 gives the proportions of ground meat as four parts of pork to three parts of veal and three parts of bacon.
 The mixture is salted and saltpeter, sugar and nutmeg are added before the meat is forced into pig intestines.
 The sausages are air-dried at 12 to 15 degrees C and then smoked at 18 to 20 degrees C.

-Rookworst is immensely popular in the Netherlands.
+Rookworst is consumed extremely often in the Netherlands.
 Every year—especially in and around winter—the Dutch eat about 50 to 60 million smoked sausages.
-At Hema as many as 10 million rookworst are sold per year.
+The Dutch supermarket chain HEMA sells as many as 10 million rookworst per year.